oracle/python-oracledb/doc/src/user_guide/troubleshooting.rst

 ==============

 While using python-oracledb in Thin or Thick mode, you may encounter errors.
-Some common :ref:`DPI <dpierr>` and :ref:`DPY <dpyerr>` errors are detailed in this section with information about the probable cause of the error, and the recommended action which may resolve the error.
+Some common :ref:`DPI <dpierr>`, :ref:`DPY <dpyerr>`, and :ref:`ORA
+<oraerr>` errors are detailed in this section with information about the
+probable cause of the error, and the recommended action which may resolve the error.

 If you have multiple versions of Python installed, ensure that you are using the correct python and pip (or python3 and pip3) executables.